opencontainers/runc/config.md

 * **`noNewPrivileges`** (bool, OPTIONAL) setting `noNewPrivileges` to true prevents the processes in the container from gaining additional privileges.
   As an example, the ['no_new_privs'][no-new-privs] article in the kernel documentation has information on how this is achieved using a prctl system call on Linux.

-For Linux-based systems the process structure supports the following process specific fields.
+For Linux-based systems the process structure supports the following process-specific fields.

 * **`apparmorProfile`** (string, OPTIONAL) specifies the name of the AppArmor profile to be applied to processes in the container.
   For more information about AppArmor, see [AppArmor documentation][apparmor].